mysterious-coding/base_entranced/README.md

 Teams are automatically unlocked at intermission, or if there are 0 players in-game.

 #### `/g_teamOverlayUpdateRate`
 The interval in milliseconds for teamoverlay data to be updated and sent out to clients.
-Defaults to 250 (JK3 default is 1000).
+Defaults to 250 (base JKA is 1000).

 #### `/g_balanceSaber` (bitflag cvar)
 0 = (default) basejka saber moves